xor-function/fathomless/README.md

 Obviously there is a social engineering aspect to this that is required, this I leave to you (maybe not).

+#### ps-obfuscator

+A variant of gen-obfuscated ported to powershell.
+The obfuscation engine is ported but the only supported methods currently are vbscript, vba macros and lnk files along with other obfuscation techniques.

+made to run from a windows systems to generate payloads without needing to use the powershell clients/implants.

 #### boot2own

 A toolkit that generates a live OS from a crunchbang iso.
 When a workstation is booted to this live environment it's hard drive is mounted and the NTLM hash of the local admin (RID 500) is extracted.
 The admin hash is then leveraged